datalad-handbook/book/docs/basics/101-124-sharethirdparty.rst

     .: roommate(+) [../mock_user/DataLad-101 (git)]

 On Dropbox, a new folder, ``git-annex`` will be created for your annexed files.
-However, this is not the location we would refer any collaborator to.
+However, this is not the location we would refer any collaborator or your friend to.
 Indeed, the representation of the files in the special-remote is not human-readable, it is a tree of annex objects.
 Only through this design it becomes possible to chunk files into